Shelley M. Jagow, Ph.D.

 M083B Creative Arts Center

 Dr. Shelley Jagow is Professor of Music at Wright State University (Dayton, OH) where she serves as director of the Symphonic Band and Wind Symphony, and teaches conducting at the undergraduate and graduate level.
 She earned top honors in Music Education degrees from the University of Saskatchewan (Canada) and the University of Missouri (Columbia) where respective mentors include Marvin Eckroth, Dale Lonis, Martin Bergee and Wendy Sims.
 She earned her Ph.
 D. in Music Education at the Union Institute & University (Cincinnati) where Colonel Timothy Foley, Frank Battisti, and Edward Wingard served as her mentors.
 In addition to studies in education, saxophone and conducting, Shelley also earned the Certificate in Piano Performance IX from the Royal Conservatory of Music, and in 2009 was nominated for the "Robert J. Kegerreis Distinguished Professor of Teaching" Award and the "Brage Golding Distinguished Professor of Research" Award.

-As an artist clinician with Conn-Selmer, Hal Leonard, Meredith Music, and Rico, “Dr. J” enjoys working with high school bands and presents clinics, performances, adjudications, and serves as honor band conductor at various state, national and international conferences and events.
-Venues include locations in various states/provinces/countries: Alberta, California, Connecticut, Florida, Kansas, Illinois, Indiana, Iowa, Italy, Manitoba, Massachusetts, Nebraska, New Hampshire, Ohio, Ontario, Oregon, Pennsylvania, Rhode Island, Saskatchewan, Scotland, South Carolina, Texas, Utah, Virginia and Washington D.C.; including conferences such as State Music Educators Conferences, the Midwest International Band and Orchestra Clinic, the North American Saxophone Alliance (NASA), the International Society for Music Education (ISME), the College Music Symposium (CMS), the World Saxophone Congress, and the United States Navy Band International Saxophone Symposium.
+As an artist clinician with Conn-Selmer, Hal Leonard, Meredith Music, and Vandoren, “Dr. J” enjoys working with high school bands and presents clinics, performances, adjudications, and serves as honor band conductor at various state, national and international conferences and events.
+Venues include locations in various states/provinces/countries: Alberta, California, Connecticut, Florida, Kansas, Illinois, Indiana, Iowa, Italy, Kentucky, Manitoba, Massachusetts, Nebraska, Nevada, New Hampshire, Ohio, Ontario, Oregon, Pennsylvania, Rhode Island, Saskatchewan, Scotland, South Carolina, Texas, Utah, Virginia and Washington D.C.; including conferences such as State Music Educators Conferences, the Midwest International Band and Orchestra Clinic, the North American Saxophone Alliance (NASA), the International Society for Music Education (ISME), the College Music Symposium (CMS), the World Saxophone Congress, and the United States Navy Band International Saxophone Symposium.